ubccsss/ubccsss.org/content/events/2019-03-22-general-meeting.md

 If you have any questions about the CSSS or would like to give input about the club and discuss club matters, this is a great opportunity to do so.

 We'll be proposing a new VP Academic position at the meeting, moving towards students and the CSSS having an effect on the curriculum.

-Check out our [Facebook Event](https://www.facebook.com/events/846682532343087/) for more information!